taimoorrana0/blog.github.io/_posts/2024-08-28-DIY-Revolution:-Can-I-Build-My-Own-AI?-Inside-Secrets-from-Industry-Experts.markdown

 The first iteration of your model will likely require adjustments.
 Test it thoroughly and refine based on performance feedback.

-> â€œBuilding AI is iterative.
-Each version improves upon the previous one, creating a cycle of learning and enhancement.â€
+> Building AI is iterative.
+Each version improves upon the previous one, creating a cycle of learning and enhancement.>

 ## Resources and Learning Platforms